 The tricuspid valve separates the right upper chamber (the right atrium) and the right lower chamber (the right ventricle) of the heart.
 A normal tricuspid valve has three leaflets, and opens and closes to allow blood to flow from the upper to the lower chamber without going backwards.

 “Anomaly” means a difference or irregularity.
 In a child born with Ebstein’s anomaly, the tricuspid valve did not form properly during fetal development.
 One or two of its three leaflets may be “stuck” to the walls of the right ventricle or the septum (the muscular wall between the heart’s left and right ventricles).
-The valve may be severely malformed and found lower than in a normal heart.
+The valve may be severely malformed and the leaflets may be found to be positioned lower than in a normal heart.
 As a result the right atrium may be larger and the right ventricle smaller than normal.

 In a normal heart, the tricuspid valve closes completely when the right ventricle squeezes to push blood to the lungs, to prevent blood from going backwards.
 With Ebstein’s anomaly of the tricuspid valve, some blood “leaks” back into the right atrium because the valve doesn’t close completely.
 The atrium may become enlarged because of the extra volume of blood; in severe cases, heart failure can result.